miyurusankalpa/miyurublog/content/blog/zlt-ipv6-fixes/index.md

 You need to enable telnet on the router.
 The exact method may vary, but a quick search for your model should provide instructions.

-**Hint:** You can find the steps for the S12 Pro model at the bottom of this article.
+**Hint:** You can find the steps for the S12 Pro model [here](#resources).

 ---

 ## Fix 1: Adjust IPv6 Router Lifetime

 The first issue was that IPv6 router advertisements (RA) had too short a lifetime, causing clients to drop their IPv6 addresses frequently.

-Fix it by increasing `ra_lifetime` and enabling `ra_useleasetime`:
+We can fix it by increasing `ra_lifetime` and enabling `ra_useleasetime`:

 ```bash
 uci set dhcp.lan.ra_lifetime='1800'